yanader/MarsRover/README.md

    - ~Miner implements Minable~
 3. Inclusion of multiple Plateaus (landing sites) per mission with the ability to move Vehicles between them.
 4. Include an in memory H2 database that compiles a mission report that will output to a file on termination of the programme
+   - In memory database is in place.
+Report writer is under construction on a separate branch.